eugenelin89/pitchcommand/PitchCommand_API_Spec.md

 ---

-## Notes
+## 🚀 FastAPI Implementation Notes

+- Using Pydantic for request/response validation
+- OpenAPI (Swagger) documentation available at `/docs`
+- ReDoc documentation available at `/redoc`
+- Async endpoints for better performance
+- CORS middleware enabled for frontend access
+- Rate limiting implemented for prediction endpoints

+---

+## 📊 Performance Requirements

 - All responses should return in <200ms for prediction-related calls
-- Input validation enforced using Pydantic (FastAPI)
+- Input validation enforced using Pydantic models
-- Schema definitions may live in shared JSON or Python `BaseModel`s
+- Schema definitions shared between frontend and backend
+- Async database operations for better scalability